nathanbibb/nbcom-hugo/content/journal/a-new-site-design.md

 I've been interested in static site generators since before I did my last redesign.
 It always felt like having a full database (such as [Wordpress](https://wordpress.com/)) for my dinky blog was overkill.
-When I did my last redesign (in 2012 or so), I ended up going with a perl-based system called [Blosxom](http://blosxom.sourceforge.net/).
+When I did my last redesign (in 2012 or so), I ended up going with a Perl-based system called [Blosxom](http://blosxom.sourceforge.net/).
 I think Blosxom was one of the first, if not THE first, static site generators.